volodinaleksey/zabbix_template_nvidia_gpu/README.md

 Copy `nvidia_gpu_template.conf` into the folder with Zabbix agent configuration (`C:\Program Files\Zabbix Agent\zabbix_agentd.d` by default).
 Don't forget to restart Zabbix agent.

+For RHEK based distro you may see this error

+Failed to initialize NVML: Insufficient Permissions

+To fix this run following command

+usermod -a -G vglusers zabbix

+And restart Zabbix Agent in order to apply changes

+systemctl restart zabbix-agent2.service

 ## Author

 Aleksey Volodin